 |*Note: The two sets of numbers don’t always add up because children who take longer naps tend to sleep fewer hours at night and vice versa.|

-– How often does my child frequently fall asleep while driving in the car?
+- Does my child frequently fall asleep while riding in the car?

 - Do I have to wake him almost every morning?